TD0013/AutonomousMobileRobotics/README.md

 ## Obstacle Avoidance
-###### APF_Turtlebot.py
+##### APF_Turtlebot.py
 * APF_Turtlebot is a code that implements a basic Artificial Potential Field Algorithm for avoiding obstacles that I applied on a [turtlebot3 waffle pi](https://github.com/ROBOTIS-GIT/turtlebot3).
-* The Turtlebot has a 2-D lidar mounted on it and uses this Lidar to c=scan its surroundings and returns an array with 360 distance values.
+* The Turtlebot has a 2-D lidar mounted on it and uses this Lidar to scan its surroundings and returns an array with 360 distance values.
 * The code splits the lidar scan distance as the x and y coordinates for each point in the region 60 to -60 degrees and stores these values.
 * Based on this x and y distance from each point, a force inversely proportional to the x/y distance is calculated.
 * These forces are summed up to give a net force in the x and y direction and published as twist velocities